osg-htc/docs/docs/security/user-certs.md

         :::console
         user@host $ voms-proxy-init --cert /<PATH TO>/usercert.pem --key /<PATH TO>/userkey.pem

-1. In order to find the Distinguised Name (DN), issuer and lifetime of a certificate:
+1. In order to find the Distinguished Name (DN), issuer and lifetime of a certificate:

         :::console
         user@host $ openssl x509 -in /<PATH TO>/usercert.pem -noout -subject -issuer -enddate